 One of the main things I have learned in this role, is that it is always important to understand that our learning doesn’t stop once we finish school and university, and that it is a life long process which constantly opens up new doors.

-In a place like Westminster, learning is an integral part of everything we do and our Round Square framework allows all of us to engage in a variety of challenging, thought provoking and worthwhile activities throughout the year.
+In a place like Westminster, ‘experiential learning’ is an integral part of everything we do and our Round Square framework allows all of us to engage in a variety of challenging, thought provoking and worthwhile activities throughout the year.

-On Monday 3 December, approximately 140 Year 10 students (our largest group so far!) participated in our annual ‘Spirit of Service’ day.
-Students were given the choice of 16 activities for the day and worked hard to show their spirit of Service in their local community.
-As previously mentioned in the eNews, ‘Service’ is an integral part of the Round Square philosophy and something we are very proud of at Westminster.
+On Monday 2 December, over 100 Year 10 students participated in our annual ‘Spirit of Service’ day.
+Students were given the choice of a number of activities for the day and worked hard to show their spirit of Service in their local community.
+As previously mentioned in the eNews, ‘Service’ is an integral part of the Round Square philosophy and something we are very proud of at Westminster School.

 I would personally like to thank all the Year 10 students for the way they conducted themselves throughout the day.
 I am proud to hear such positive reports back from organisations and staff about their mature and dedicated approach.
 Thanks too to the staff who participated in this very worthwhile day for without your efforts, this would not be possible.

-An enormous thank you to the following organisations/people who gave up their time on this day to coordinate and assist our students in a variety of activities:
+An enormous thank you to the following organisations/groups who gave up their time on this day to coordinate and assist our students in a variety of activities: